XRPLF/xrpl-dev-portal/content/tutorial-multisign.md

 Sending a Multi-Signed Transaction
 ----------------------------------

-Before you can multi-sign a transaction, first check that [multi-sign is available](#availability-of-multi-signing) and [set up multi-signing](#set-up-multi-sign) for your address.
+Before you can multi-sign a transaction, first  [set up multi-signing](#set-up-multi-sign) for your address.
 The following procedure demonstrates how to create, sign, and submit a multi-signed transaction.

 ### 1. Create the transaction ##